 How Long Does Getting a Tattoo Take?

-Getting a tattoo can take anywhere from under an hour of actual tattooing for a small, simple design to over 20 to 30 hours (often across multiple sessions) for large, complex pieces.
+Getting a tattoo can take anywhere from under an hour of actual tattooing for a small, simple design to 20 to 40 hours or more (usually across multiple sessions) for large, complex pieces.
 However, your total appointment time will be longer than just the needlework.
 This extra time includes necessary preparations like stencil creation, skin preparation, and supply setup, as well as any breaks needed (especially for larger pieces) and the final cleaning and bandaging process.
 Beyond these procedural aspects, the primary factors determining the actual tattoo duration are its size, design complexity, body placement, use of color versus black and gray, and your artist’s specific working pace.
-Understanding what to expect when getting a tattoo helps you plan your schedule accordingly and prevents any surprises during your appointment.
-Continue reading to explore these key influences in detail.

 What are the key factors that determine how long getting a tattoo takes?